Fleckism/SecurityPlus/SecurityPlus/14D Secure Script Environments.md

 ---
 # EXAM OBJECTIVES COVERED

-1.4 Given a scenario, analyze potential indicators associated with network attacks
+1.4 Given a scenario, analyze #Ops potential indicators associated with network attacks

 3.2 Given a scenario, implement host or application security solutions

 4.1 Given a scenario, use the appropriate tool to assess organizational security

 As a security technician, you will often have to develop automation scripts, using a range of programming and scripting languages.
-Scripts can be used to return critical security assessment data and to configure hosts, so it is important that only validated code can be executed.
+Scripts can be used to return critical [[security assesment]] data and to configure hosts, so it is important that only validated code can be executed.
 You should also be able to identify malicious code in scripts and macros.
 # SCRIPTING

 Automation using scripting means that each configuration or build task is performed by a block of code.
 The script will take standard arguments as data, so there is less scope for uncertainty over configuration choices leading to errors.
 A [[script]] will use the following elements: